A road sign with a large black arrow and white lettering that reads "Texas Bound" is pointing the way to the best places to live in Texas.

 5. El Paso, Texas

-And speaking of transportation, here’s something to consider: A pro for some and a con for others, this westernmost Texas town is far, and we mean far, from any other cities.
+A pro for some and a con for others, this westernmost Texas town is far from any other city.
 San Antonio, the closest big metro area, is an eight-hour drive from El Paso.
 Still, the city’s above-average schools, good nightlife, sense of community, and blend of Mexican and American culture are big draws for everyone from families to professionals.

 Make no mistake, El Paso locals make the most of their city, hitting up the downtown area and popping through the different districts’ many cultural spots, like the El Paso Museum of Art, the McKelligon Canyon Amphitheatre, and the 19th-century adobe-style Magoffin Home State Historic Site

-The seaside city of Corpus Christi offers waterfront living without a Texas-sized hike in housing prices.
+The Gulf Coast city of Corpus Christi offers waterfront living without a Texas-sized hike in housing prices.

 6. Corpus Christi, Texas

 Corpus Christi vibes are chill and relaxed, and there’s never a lack of things to do.
 In fact, Niche rates Corpus Christi with a respectable B+ overall, giving it above-average grades for schools, nightlife, diversity, and as a place for families.
-It’s also one of the best places in Texas for retirees, as roughly one-in-five residents are above 60 years old.
+It’s also one of the best places in Texas for retirees, as roughly one in five residents is above 60 years old.

 Why do we especially love Corpus Christi?
-Because you can get delicious fresh seafood here — try Doc’s, a 20-year-old gulfside mainstay.
-Residents also make the most of the outdoors here, thanks to gulf and bay access, the South Texas Botanical Gardens & Nature Center, and the Padre Island National Seashore (home to endangered sea turtles).
+Because you can get delicious fresh seafood here — try Doc’s, a 20-year-old Gulfside mainstay.
+Residents also make the most of the outdoors here, thanks to Gulf and bay access, the South Texas Botanical Gardens & Nature Center, and the Padre Island National Seashore (home to endangered sea turtles).
 Corpus Christi is also home to an abundance of parks — in fact, 75 percent of residents here live within a 10-minute walk to a park.
 It’s truly one of the best places to live in Texas.
-But as a reminder: Cars are still needed for other necessities, though; the public transportation system is good but not great.

-The San Antonio River Walk is the centerpiece of the city, which is consistently named as one of the best places to live in Texas — and the U.S.
+The San Antonio River Walk is the centerpiece of San Antonio, a city that has consistently been named one of the best places to live in Texas — and the U.S.

 7. San Antonio, Texas